|LabVIEW 2015 Help|

 Right-click the polymorphic VI on the block diagram and select Visible Items»Polymorphic VI Selector from the shortcut menu to display the selector.
 To change the polymorphic VI to accept all the handled data types again, right-click the polymorphic VI and select Select Type»Automatic from the shortcut menu or use the Operating tool to click the polymorphic VI selector and select Automatic from the shortcut menu.

-Build polymorphic VIs when you perform the same operation on a predefined set of data types or if the operation must be implemented differently across data types.
-To perform the same operation on any acceptable data type or if the operation can be implemented in the same way for different data types, build malleable VIs instead.
+Build polymorphic VIs when you perform the same operation on different data types and the operation must be implemented differently across data types.
+If the operation can be implemented in similar ways for different data types without significant customization for a specific data type, build malleable VIs instead.

 For example, if you want to perform the same mathematical operation on a single-precision floating-point numeric, an array of numeric values, or a waveform, you could create three separate VIs—Compute Number, Compute Array, and Compute Waveform.
 When you need to perform the operation, you place one of these VIs on the block diagram, depending on the data type you use as an input.